TRACK: RURAL AMERICA

 The speaker will present an international dimension and focus on lessons learned and directions and strategies from other countries, and their regions, as they pursue the potential for the bioeconomy.

-Speaker: James Philp, Science and Technology Policy Analyst, Organization for Economic Cooperation and Development, Washington, DC
+Speaker: James Philp, Science and Technology Policy Analyst, Organization for Economic Cooperation and Development, Paris, France

 Moving Feed, Food & Fuel to Market